surlykke/Go-Generics-with-constraints/README.md

 # Generics with constraints for Go

 This is a proposal for adding generics with constraints to the Go language.
-It is written by Christian Surlykke, fall of 2017.
+It is written by Christian Surlykke, fall of 2017, winter 2017/2018.

 There have been lots of discussion on how generics in Go could look.
 In particular Ian Lance Taylor have written detailed proposals